exilium-com/DrTodo/README.md

-│ add     Add a new todo item to the list                                                       │ │ debug   List configuration, settings, version and other debug info. [or dbg]                  │ │ done    Mark one or more todo items as done                                                   │ │ init    Initialize DrTodo folder and files                                                    │ │ list    List todo items in the list [or ls]                                                   │ │ man     Show detailed help and context for settings, file format and heuristics               │ │ undone  Mark one or more todo items as NOT done (undone)                                      │ ╰───────────────────────────────────────────────────────────────────────────────────────────────╯
+│ add     Add a new todo item to the list                                                       │ │ debug   List configuration, settings, version and other debug info. [or dbg]                  │ │ done    Mark one or more todo items as done                                                   │ │ init    Initialize DrToDo folder and files                                                    │ │ list    List todo items in the list [or ls]                                                   │ │ man     Show detailed help and context for settings, file format and heuristics               │ │ undone  Mark one or more todo items as NOT done (undone)                                      │ ╰───────────────────────────────────────────────────────────────────────────────────────────────╯

- DrTodo can manage items in a global todo list (~/.drtodo/TEST.md) and in a local todo list (~/work/src/DrTodo/TEST.md).
+ DrToDo can manage items in a global todo list (~/.drtodo/TEST.md) and in a local todo list (~/work/src/DrToDo/TEST.md).
 Settings are read from config files and env variables (see todo man config).

  ```